 Retesting my home

-There is no need to re-test unless you carry out major refurbishment work to your house.
+Where a home has tested below 200 Bq/m3 there is no need to re-test unless you carry out major refurbishment work to your house.
 For example fitting new windows or building an extension and other such work that could in theory open up new entry routes for radon or prevent radon escaping from your house.
 It is also recommended that a home is retested when there is a change in occupancy.

 Reducing High Levels